Skip to content

 Evidence linkage

-The document is the narrative that ties a control to its evidence.
-Essential for “evidence readiness” and defensible compliance.
+The document is the technical narrative that ties a control to its operational evidence and measurable signals.
+It is essential for evidence readiness and defensible compliance, especially when attached as an appendix to regulator-facing submissions.